RESULTS HOME SERVICES

 How to control bed bugs

 We recommend you continue sleeping in the same room to encourage the bugs to emerge and walk on the treated areas, killing them in the process.
-We also suggest putting your bed linens through a hot wash and dry cycle, but not before our inspection, because our technician needs to see your bedding to accurately gauge the severity of the infestation.
+We also suggest putting your bed linens through a hot wash and dry cycle, but not before our inspection, because our technician needs to see your bedding to gauge the severity of the infestation accurately.

 The key to solving your bed bug problem is to act quickly